starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 Returns the pointer to the first element in the array whose first field is at least ``key``.
 The array elements must be sorted by first field in ascending order.
 For an array containing structs, the first field of each element corresponds to the first member.
-If no such item exists, returns a pointer to the end of the array.
+If no such item exists, it returns a pointer to the end of the array.
 The function requires the implicit argument ``range_check_ptr``.

 The function accepts the arguments: